We’ve tried a few different homeschooling schedules over the years but our favorite so far is 6 weeks on, 1 week off.

 - I can catch up & get ahead on school prep.
 I’m generally able to get a head start on school planning and prep over the summer but it doesn’t take long before I feel myself falling further and further behind.
 Having a break week every month and a half or so gives me a chance to catch my breath, reevaluate what we’ve done and where we’re headed, tweak our plans, and even get ahead for the next couple weeks.

 - I can focus on areas that need it.
-If we need to (and we usually do), we can take a day just to catch up on cleaning, quality time with a friend in need, or dedicate some time to a character issue with one of the kids.
+If we need to (and we usually do), we can take a day just to catch up on cleaning, spend some quality time with a friend in need, or dedicate some time to a character issue with one of the kids.
 Break weeks give us a chance to focus on whatever area of life might need some extra attention.

 - We can have guiltless playdates with other friends who have flexible schedules or days off of traditional schools.
 We